-The concept of Fast Married made up back in 2002 was the development of the concept of the Kazantip Republic—if there’s a state and a constitution, so there is the institute of love and marriage that is meant to be regulated somehow.
+The concept of Fast Married made up back in 2003 was the development of the concept of the Kazantip Republic — if there’s a state and a constitution, there is also an institute of love and marriage that is meant to be regulated somehow.
 Since the Kazantip Republic was a realized utopia, an imaginary land striving for more beautiful and happy state of things, there had to be a more advanced approach to such a fundamental subject as love, too.
 We wanted something as spontaneous and romantic as Las Vegas weddings, but a bit more honest and brave—without veiled hope and illusions that it will last ’till death will do us part’, without bitter smack of disillusionment later, but admitting and celebrating the fact of the love’s transience and fragility.
-Impetuous love unions that could be tied and untied quick and easy and last as long as the passion lasts, seemed to be a fit.
-So the Fast Married institute had been established along with the Ministry of Love, and The Constitution had been amended accordingly.
+Impetuous love unions, that could be tied and untied quick and easy and last as long as the passion lasts, seemed to be a fit.
+So the Fast Married institute had been established along with the Ministry of Love and The Constitution had been amended accordingly.

 The Constitution.
 Article 15: On the whole territory of the Republic love is welcome and encouraged in all of its aspects, but sexual promiscuity.
 For the avoidance of doubt, there is a special social institute FAST MARRIED, meant to legitimate citizens’ relationships.
 Citizens suddenly fallen in love with each other may effect quickie marriage in heaven, i.e. get through The Fast Married ceremony.
 Quantity of heaven-made wedlocks FM is not limited.
 And God bless your unions!